igorlord/draft-leddy-6man-truncate/draft-leddy-6man-truncate.md

         Option Data, IANA can assign this Option Type without regard to the "chg" bit.

-The Enhanced Truncation Eligible Option   #ETuncEilig
+The Enhanced Truncation Eligible Option   {#ETuncEilig}
 ---------------------------------------

-The Enhanced Truncation Eligible option indicates that the packet is eligible for truncation using enhanced truncation procedures ({{EnhancedP}}).
+The Enhanced Truncation Eligible option indicates that the packet is eligible for truncation using enhanced truncation procedures {{EnhancedP}}.
 It also indicates that the packet may have been padded by the source node and / or truncated by an intermediate node.